 How do users find relevant tasks?
-Figure 9 shows what features are used by users to open task pages.
+Figure 10 shows what features are used by users to open task pages.
 Most users used the Task Navigation feature to find task pages.
 This is probably because this feature gives users an overview over all tasks, drill down quickly, and apply specific filters.
+The

-The Task Alert feature was not used very often, but we expect that this feature will be more important as the group faces deadlines (such as the writing of this paper, an upcoming scientific workshop, etc.).
+Task Alert feature was not used very often, but we expect that this feature will be more important as the group faces deadlines (such as the writing of this paper, an upcoming scientific workshop, etc.).

 What features are used to manage tasks?
-Figure 10 shows heat maps that illustrate in red where users click most.
+Figure 11 shows heat maps that illustrate in red where users click most.
 Every heat map represents the clicks on one single page.
-On the left is the main page of the site, most clicks are on the Task Navigation feature.
+On the left is a task page, most clicks are on the Task Navigation features.
 On the right is a task page, showing that most clicks occur in areas where many of our task features are situated.